astropy/astropy/docs/cosmology/index.rst

 Most of the functionality is enabled by the `~astropy.cosmology.core.FLRWCosmology` object.
-This represents a homgeneous and isotropic cosmology (a cosmology characterized by the Friedmann-Lemaitre-Robertson-Walker metric after the people who solved Einstein's field equation for this special case).
+This represents a homogenous and isotropic cosmology (a cosmology characterized by the Friedmann-Lemaitre-Robertson-Walker metric, named after the people who solved Einstein's field equation for this special case).

 While `astropy.cosmology` includes a variety of standard cosmologies with the parameters already defined (see below), you can create a new